 - There’s lots of competition out there so choose nice furnishings.

-- Discuss rate setting with a property management company OR compare your home to other similar properties on the VRBO website.
+- Discuss rate setting with a property management company OR compare your home to other similar properties on the VRBO, Airbnb and other websites.

 - Peak vacation rental season is January – mid April.